 Once a new protocol template version is initiated the Form Designer become available and gives you the option to design the overall layout of your protocol form and what elements/fields are within the sections.
 For example, within your protocols template you may want to have a Protocol section to gather general information, Persons list to get protocol personnel information, Species list, etc.

 The +Add Item button within the forms will open a side window giving you options within Layout, Elements, and Integration that can be added to the given form.
+More detail on each specific gadget can be found in the Form Gadgets article.

 Layout - Allows you to configure major parts or sections of your protocol form.
 This gives your protocol template it's general structure and design.
 These added sections can then be further customized with specific attributes or options via the Elements options.
 For example, adding a general Section with a field text entry or adding a Questionnaire Section to gather information via questionnaire functionality.

-Element - Customize specific parts of your protocol form with a variety of options like adding a text field, radial button, lookup, date selector, etc. to the specific section of the template.
+Elements - Customize specific parts of your protocol form with a variety of options like adding a text field, radial button, lookup, date selector, etc. to the specific section of the template.
 Certain elements may be pre-loaded with selections, such as the country drop down list, and others are configurable so you can customize the options available.

 Integration - Gives options to select data from other sources.